NZAS/SGHS Partnership 2025

 Year 13 NZAS/SGHS Partnership

-Every year a group of Year 13 Physics students are carefully selected to participate in the SGHS/NZAS Educational Partnership.
+Every year a group of year 13 Chemistry/Physics students are carefully selected to participate in the SGHS/NZAS Educational Partnership.
 This offers the students a unique opportunity to gain experience in the workplace, particularly in Engineering and Processes.
 Students get to work on Engineering projects with a team of engineers and other professionals at NZAS.

 Details:

-27 August (Familiarisation visit): Students MUST wear the following clothing: long sleeves, long trousers with completely covered-in shoes with socks that cover the ankles.
+• Students MUST wear the following clothing: long sleeves, long trousers with completely covered-in shoes with socks that cover the ankles.
 It is very important that students are wearing the clothing mentioned, otherwise they will not be able to come onto site.
-This includes making sure that their trousers are long (3/4 pants are not acceptable) and your socks must cover your ankles, i.e. anklet socks are not acceptable.
-Basically their entire body must be covered apart from their neck, head and hands.
+This includes making sure that their trousers are long (3/4 pants are not acceptable) and their socks must cover their ankles, i.e. anklet socks are not acceptable.
+Basically, their entire body must be covered apart from their neck, head and hands.
 Long jeans are a good option of trouser to wear.
 Because students will be trying on work boots, it would be a good idea to wear thick socks.
-Andrea Carson from NZAS will transport the students to and from school to NZAS for the familiarisation and medical visit.

-This event contains risks, including those below.
+• This event contains risks, including those below.
 This event is managed by Tiwai and school staff who will manage risk and hazards according to the school’s safety management plan.
-In terms of risks/mitigations:
+In terms of risks/mitigations, students:

-• Will undertake a safety induction on familiarisation visit day which includes a safety video outlining all the hazards on site (plus I will talk them through hazards etc in person)
+• Will undertake a safety induction on familiarisation visit day which includes a safety video outlining all the hazards on site (plus Andy will talk them through hazards etc in person)

 • Will be escorted whilst on site